dalathegreat/Battery-Emulator-Wiki/docs/battery/tesla_model_3_y.md

 Make sure to connect the 12V battery to the PCS (two M8 screws close to the X098) with recommended wire size to supply the 30+ Amp demands.

 !!! note "NOTE"
     The 12V requirement is quite large for the Tesla packs.
 Use a high power 14V source (large fully charged lead acid battery OR 30A lab power supply set to 12-16V).
 If the 12V supply is too weak, closing contactors wont be possible.
 The cables also need to be quite thick to avoid voltage drop.
 1.5mm² is too small, the cables need to be 13mm² (6AWG) at minimum!
+Any wining/cricket noises are a telltale sign that the wiring is not up to spec.

 ![image](../images/tesla-model-s-3-x-y-22.png){ width="895" height="750" }